|Having my training recognized||Having my training recognized||http://chad.ca/en/members/training/training-managers/265/having-my-training-recognized|

 Important Change as of January 1, 2016: Beginning with the 2016-2017 reference period, representatives will be obliged to take a course developed by the ChAD worth 2 professional development units (PDUs).
 The general objective of this compulsory course is to address ethical shortcomings.
 The new course,

-Focusing on Compliance: Your Duty to Inform, Explain and Advise, is available online at the ChAD’s training site,
+Focusing on Compliance, is available online at the ChAD’s training site,

 ÉduChAD.
 PDUs earned by taking this course will count towards the 20 compulsory PDUs representatives must earn during each reference period.

 Guide d'application sur la formation continue obligatoire [Guide to Compulsory Professional Development] (in French only)

 Trainers/training suppliers who have been accredited by the ChAD shall offer high quality training that respects the following rules:

 - The trainer must have the skills required to offer the training that he/she has been accredited to provide.

 - Information given during the training activity must comply with the laws and regulations governing damage insurance.

 - The trainer must follow the course plan that was submitted with the application for accreditation.